Ellen Siminoff: Efficient Frontier

 Siminoff was former chairman and CEO of Efficient Frontier.
 In July 2006 Bloomberg Businessweek noted that Efficient Frontier was the largest buyer of search advertising keywords on Google, and in March 2008 Silicon Alley Insider named Efficient Frontier one of the 25 most valuable privately held companies in Silicon Valley, valued at an estimated $275 million.
 Adobe Inc. bought Efficient Frontier for $400 million in 2012.

-Mozilla
+Zynga

-On March 24, 2014, Siminoff and two other board members of the Mozilla Corporation resigned from the board in advance of Brendan Eich's appointment as CEO of Mozilla.
-Eich was noted for his donation of $1,000 to California Proposition 8, which called for the banning of same-sex marriage in California.
-Eich resigned from Mozilla 11 days later, on April 3, 2014.
+In 2012, she was appointed to Zynga Inc.'s board of directors.